fbpx

 The reason for its ubiquity is that there are several physiological and biomechanical factors that coalesce all around the same time, creating the conditions for LBP to thrive.
 Here are some of the key contributors:

 • Shift in Center of Gravity: The other “fun” side effect of your growing belly is that it actually shifts your center of gravity (which is normally about 2″ below your navel) up and out.
 When this happens, the muscles in the back of your body have to work harder to prevent you from falling forward.
 So, they are in constant tension.
-In addition, the extra weight in front often leads people to compensate by leaning backward to better balance themselves (like the image below), which can further accentuate the pressure on the lower back.
+In addition, the extra weight in front often leads people to compensate by leaning backward to better balance themselves (as you can see a bit in the image above as well), which can further accentuate the pressure on the lower back.

 7 Exercises to Focus On to Mitigate Pain